-Though its makers likely never intended to remake 1958’s “High School Confidential!” for a new millennium, that’s what “Close Call” is.
-This melodrama about a Korean-American girl’s slide into depravity is too inconsequential and too earnest to belong in the So Bad It’s Good category; it’s merely bad, and after a quick exit from theaters, it may be the subject of derision among younger Asian viewers of latenight cable.
+Though its makers likely never intended to remake 1958’s “High School Confidential!” for a new millennium, that’s essentially what “Close Call” is, albeit with a bit less camp value.
+This cautionary melodrama about a Korean-American teen girl’s slide into depravity is too inconsequential and too earnest to belong in the So Bad It’s Good category; rather, it’s merely bad, and after a quick exit from theaters, it may be the subject of amused derision among younger Asian viewers of latenight cable.

 Unlike Roger Corman’s “The Trip,” which both reveled in and pointed out the problems with the counterculture but at least had some emotional connection to its subject, “Close Call” looks and feels thoroughly detached from the sexualized youth scene it means to expose.

 Beginning at the lowest moment in protag Jenny’s (Annie Lee) young life — when she’s about to hang herself in a dance club bathroom — pic winds back to what got her here, starting with her happy times growing up with dad David (Philip Moon), her accidental glimpses of porn on TV and her real estate agent mom Joanne (Christina Ma) having sex with a stranger, and mom and dad’s nasty divorce.
 Mom gains custody, but apparently has no time for Jenny during the SoCal real estate boom, permitting her daughter to grow up into a potty-mouthed, wild girl who freely tosses around X-rated jokes in class.